-- a.
-Upfront, non-refundable payment of \$25.0 million. - b.
-Additional payments of up to \$20.0 million in development costs, capped at \$7.5 million per year. - c.
-Payments for additional studies, as may be approved from time to time by Chiesi. - d.
-Milestone payments of up to \$760.0 million with respect to certain regulatory and commercial events as defined in the Chiesi Agreement. - e.
+- 1. Upfront, non-refundable payment of \$25.0 million. - 2.
+Additional payments of up to \$20.0 million in development costs, capped at \$7.5 million per year. - 3.
+Payments for additional studies, as may be approved from time to time by Chiesi. - 4.
+Milestone payments of up to \$760.0 million with respect to certain regulatory and commercial events as defined in the Chiesi Agreement, which has been reduced to \$735.0 million. - 5.
 Additional payments as consideration for the supply of the drug.
-The payment will vary from 15% to 40% of Chiesi's average selling price of the drug, depending on the amount of annual sales. - f.
+The payment will vary from 15% to 40% of Chiesi's average selling price of the drug, depending on the amount of annual sales. - 6.
 Protalix will be the sole manufacturer of the drug.